waaverecords/PowerToys-Run-Spotify/README.md

 > [!IMPORTANT]
 > Spotify Premium is necessary to control the player.

-> [!WARNING]
-> Current release version of PowerToys (Release v0.76.2) does not support dynamic loading of Dlls, and as such, installing the plugin does not work.
-However, dynamic loading is supported on branch Master and will be included in the next Release version.

 1. Head to your Spotify [developper dashboard](https://developer.spotify.com/).
 2. Create a new app with:
     - `Redirect URI` set to `http://localhost:5543/callback`